bdarcus/courses-intro-human-geography/glossary.md

 :   Where firms spin off certain segments of their production process to other
     firms (subcontractors), giving more geographic and business flexibility.

+# Political Geography

+Agglomeration Economies
+:   Circumstances that benefit from the spatial co-presence of different
+    components of an economic process, where greater absolute distance would raise costs.

+Geopolitics
+:    The geographical relations of power among different entities;
+     typically states.
+May involve various practical and imaginative dimensions.

+Nation
+:    An "imagined community" of people that assert a common identity
+     rooted in a common historical experience, ethnicity, language, and so forth.

+Nation-State
+:    An idealized state geographically coterminous with a nation,
+     typically without significant internal differences.

+Sovereignty
+:    Control or authority; in geography, refers to its territorial
+     expression.
+To say an entity has _absolute sovereignty_ over a territory, then, is to say they have ultimate authority over that territory.

+State
+:    A political territorial entity with _absolute sovereignty_ over
+     clearly-defined borders.

+# Cultural Geography

+Culture
+:   A very broad and complex idea that involves aspects of identity
+    meaning, and ways of life that constitute some unique symbolic expression.

+Forced Migration
+:    Migration driven by poliitcal conflict or natural disaster, where
+     people are forced to move against their will.

+Migration
+:    Simply put, geographical change in residence.

+Pull Factor
+:    Positive haracteristics of a place that prompt migrants to consider it as
+     their destination.

+Push Factor
+:    Negative characteristics of a place that prompt people to
+     consider migration.

+Refugee
+:    Someone that is a victim of forced migration.

 [ford-vert-int] http://www.economist.com/node/13173671